Old soldiers never die

-The song itself is a British Army's parody of the gospel song Kind Thoughts Can Never Die.
+The song itself is a British Army's parody of the gospel song Kind Words Can Never Die.

 In the United States, the phrase was used by General Douglas MacArthur in his April 19, 1951 farewell address to the U.S. Congress (which has become known as the "Old Soldiers Never Die" speech):

 The phrase generated a host of joke snowclones, such as: